A Glance on Refugee Lives Without Things

 Taking a glance at immateriality can methodically broaden the scope of material culture research of people who, for instance, came to Europe illicitly.
-Simply for the reason that such borders crossings require agility and rapidity, possessions of these migrants barely exist; therefore, the absence of things is a highly relevant topic in the field of forced and illegalized migration.
+Simply for the reason that such border crossings require agility and rapidity.
+These migrants possess barely anything and therefore the absence of things is a highly relevant topic in the field of forced and illegalized migration research.

 Victor Buchli stated that ‘immateriality,’ understood (by him) as a rejection of the material world, is always related to materiality .
 The anthropologist expounds that the phenomenon of non-materiality is produced and unfolds by practical interactions with material surroundings in everyday life.

 Transit camps are places densely interwoven with immateriality – absent and nevertheless present possessions.
 In the quotidian, inhabitants ‘do’ quite mundane ‘things’ which refer to the material void of their situation.
 They replace former domestic items, for instance, with other, often unsuitable and unknown, available and affordable things at hand, like standard crockery, unfamiliar cooking ingredients, used clothes, and so forth.